 After seven decades of unrelenting polemic against the USSR and the communist states of Eastern Europe – they were dictatorships, autocratic, undemocratic, brain-washed their people, callously allowed famines to decimate the people, consigned people to grinding poverty, imprisoned all and sundry and threatened the world with nuclear war – a new phase in the narrative emerged after 1989: communism in Eastern Europe and Russia has failed.
 The most astounding feature of this narrative is how vast numbers on the Left swallowed this story.
 All communism did was enable the rapid industrialisation of Russia and the Eastern Europe, they said.
-Or, that was not ‘true’ communism; or, if only Trotsky had outsmarted Stalin; or, Lenin and Stalin et al were merely new incarnations of the tsar; or, Lenin et al were no different from Hitler and the fascists (that one from Hannah Arendt, to her eternal shame, as well as Fred Nile); or, how can you expect communism to succeed in backward countries? (that one from an increasingly wayward and haughty Terry Eagleton); or, simply because communism came to an end, it was obviously a failure in those parts of the world.
+Or, it was not ‘true’ communism; or, if only Trotsky had outsmarted Stalin; or, Lenin and Stalin et al were merely new incarnations of the tsar; or, Lenin et al were no different from Hitler and the fascists; or, how can you expect communism to succeed in backward countries? (that one from an increasingly wayward and haughty Terry Eagleton); or, simply because communism came to an end, it was obviously a failure in those parts of the world.

 Difficult it might be to push back against such an ingrained narrative (especially by bourgeois cynics and the fashionable left for whom the revolution is yet to come), but let’s see if we can do so.

-What about democracy and freedom and all that crap?
+What about ‘democracy’ and ‘freedom’?
 Wasn’t the USSR a one-party state that allowed no opposition?
-In that respect, it was no different from any western states, which had variations on one pro-capitalist party.
+In that respect, it was no different from any western state, which had variations on one pro-capitalist party.
 There was one huge difference, however: the Russian Revolution went past the arrested development of the bourgeois revolution, pushing through to a full communist revolution.
 What about dissidents and the Gulag?
 In any other country the act of plotting to overthrow the state is called high treason.
 But for some reason the capitalist world called them ‘dissidents’ in the USSR.
-I probably wouldn’t have executed so many of those, but I can understand why.

 But didn’t the USSR finally fail in 1989, since it came to an end?
 Given the immense pressures from the capitalist world, the construction of the Cold War by the USA, the continued economic sanctions and drain on vital resources, it is a surprise that the USSR lasted as long as it did.
 Lenin and all those following dreamed of peace that would allow the building of communism.
 In the absence of that peace, their achievement was stupendous.